 Expertise and training of staff with relation to children with SEND

-- The Head of Learning Support & SENCo is currently completing the National SENCo Award at the Institute of Education, University College London.
+- The Head of Learning Support & SENCo is currently completing the National SENCo Award.

 - Within the school there is a culture of sharing good practice and expertise through an accredited CPD programme.

 - The inclusion team is highly skilled and has allocated members of staff responsible for different educational needs.

 The school’s arrangements for supporting pupils with SEND in transferring between phases of education or in preparing for adulthood and independent living

 - All students allocated a place at Samuel Ryder Academy will be visited by member of staff.

 - Students who need additional support have extra meetings with one of the members of the inclusion team and the parents/carers in order to put a plan of support in place prior to starting at the academy